 The theme for 2020 is evident in a series of carbon-related projects for the United States cultural sector.
 The four projects bubbled up independently, one from me and the rest from others.
 Regardless of ownership or parentage, they address our growing understanding that the sector cannot ignore its carbon footprint any longer.
 The components of the Culture-over-Carbon Project are, in no order of birth or favoritism:

-One-Day Bench-Press: This everyone-together-now effort takes place on June 1st.
-Staff at museums, zoos, gardens, historic sites and aquariums all across the country will be setting aside part of their day to simultaneously upload their 2019 operational energy use data into the Energy Star Portfolio Manager database – or their own system – and report their total operational energy carbon footprint to establish the first ever carbon footprint of the US cultural sector.
-This marker of carbon impact is the starting point we need to collectively attract support – financial and professional commitments – to reduce our carbon impacts.
+Carbon Day This everyone-do-this-now takes place on June 1st.
+Staff at museums, zoos, gardens, historic sites and aquariums all across the country set aside part of their day to simultaneously upload their previous years’ operational energy use data into the Energy Star Portfolio Manager database – or their own system – and report their total operational energy carbon footprint to guide their work to reduce energy-use-related greenhouse gas emissions.

 The Plus-Minus Dilemma revived: from the clamor at the WestMuse annual conference in Boise, it is clear that the collections folks really want the field to get on a single, progressive page to shift T/Rh actualities in line with the science.
 We must document the work to date, have the discussions that build awareness and understanding, and create a sector-wide plan for implementation.